How to Break Emotional Attachment in a Relationship: 15 Ways

 10. Start putting yourself first

 In a relationship, it is easy to lose yourself.
-Gaining back your sense of individual identity is how to break emotional attachment from your relationship.
+Gaining back your sense of individual identity can be effective in learning about how to break emotional attachment to someone.
 Practice journaling, mindfulness, or anything you can do by yourself.

-Research shows that mindfulness is beneficial to break toxic attachment and reduce your anxiety and possessiveness about your partner.
+Research shows that mindfulness is beneficial to break toxic attachments and reduce your anxiety and possessiveness about your partner.

 11. Make yourself happy

-Maybe working out or gardening can make you feel happy.
-Research shows that activities like these can positively affect your mood by increasing your ‘happy hormones and can make you feel less attached to your relationship.
+Working out or gardening can make you feel happy.
+Research shows that activities like these can positively affect your mood by increasing your happy hormones and can make you feel less attached to your relationship.

 12. Work towards becoming more independent